gneu42/Triple-Decky/README.md

 To do that, the filament block consist in 2 hinged parts (decks), that are kept apart by magnets.
 The filament is lifted by 1 mm from the bottom BMG gear.

 The tophat comes on top of the 2nd deck and has the top BMG gear as before.

+An integrated tophat based on number 1 tophat locker to be used with Springy [from Moggieuk](https://github.com/moggieuk/ERCF-Springy/tree/main) on Rev B and C

 Although the current Rev B version still has the possibility to install the magnetic gate, it is normally not needed anymore.